Jump to topic

 In 1985, Penn State Health established a one-year Pharmacy Residency — a challenging program.
 With an emphasis on evidence-based pharmacotherapy recommendations, it extends a pharmacist’s training to all aspects of health-system pharmacy practice.
 It has also been designed to offer flexibility to meet the needs of the individual resident.
 We encourage you to develop areas of interest and expertise in pharmacy practice.

-In 2017, the program expanded to include a PGY-2 critical care residency, which hosts two residents per year.
+In 2017, the program expanded to include a PGY-2 critical care residency, which hosts two residents per year; and in 2023 PGY-2 programs for Pediatrics and Oncology were added (one resident each).

 Today, the Pharmacy Department is proud of each program’s success and of the accomplishments of its residents.
 The entire department participates in training, enabling the program to achieve a high level of recognition for excellence.